top of page

 https://www.abc.net.au/news/2025-09-19/police-ccc-complaints-misconduct-report-/105791424?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-TASMANIAN LAW RECOGNISES HATE CRIMES - BUT NO-ONE HAS EVER BEEN CONVICTED OF ONE - 2025 TAS
+TASMANIAN LAW RECOGNISES HATE CRIMES - BUT NO-ONE HAS EVER BEEN CONVICTED OF ONE - 2025 TASMANIA

 Currently in Tasmania, there is only one type of hate crime — a crime that has been motivated by racism.